pernalin/pernalin.github.io/_posts/2015-04-12-laravel-on-hostgator.md

 The instructions below are specific to installing Laravel on a Hostgator shared server.
 However, this shouldn't be too different even if you use a different hosting provider.

-### Signup for a Web Hosting Service
+### Sign up for a Web Hosting Service
-I've assumed that you have already signed up for a hosting account.
+I've assumed that you already have a hosting account.
 If you don't, then go ahead and get one!
 Here's a link to [HostGator](http://secure.hostgator.com/~affiliat/cgi-bin/affiliates/clickthru.cgi?id=).
-You can also use the coupone code: *QuickDeploy* to get a discount.
+You can also use the coupon code: **QuickDeploy** to get a discount.

 ### Connect to your hosting account terminal
-You can use any SSH client to access your hosting service account terminal.
-In my case I use [PuTTY](http://www .putty.org/).
+Once you have a hosting account, you'll need to access its terminal.
+You can use any SSH client to do so.
+In my case I use [PuTTY](http://www.putty.org/).
 You'll also need the server IP Address ready.
 If you don't have this already, browse over to your HostGator's CPanel to find it.

 PuTTY Configuration